 S-House S-House

 S-House is a custom variant combining the rules of S-Chess (AKA Seirawan or SHARPER chess) with the drop rules of Crazyhouse.
-The same rules apply to both games.
+The same rules apply to both games with the exception that the Elephant and the Hawk may be entered initially into the game on any vacant square, as a separate move, in the same manner as normal drops in Crazyhouse.
 As this is considered a derivative of S-chess, please check the rules in its separate guide.
 Crazyhouse rules are as below for a reminder.

 Crazyhouse Rules